SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/README.md

       are listed by the `/v1/models` and `/api/tags` endpoints when `allowSharedWorkflows` is enabled, allowing front-end applications to select them via the model dropdown.
 The folder name can be customized via `sharedWorkflowsSubDirectoryOverride` in the User config.
-    * **`_overrides/`**: A folder for user-specific workflow folder overrides.
-When `workflowConfigsSubDirectoryOverride` is set in the User config (e.g., to `coding-workflows`), workflows are loaded from `_overrides/coding-workflows/` instead of the user's default folder.
+    * **Shared/override workflow folders**: When `workflowConfigsSubDirectoryOverride` is set in the User config (e.g., to `coding-workflows`), workflows are loaded from that named folder under `Workflows/` (e.g., `Workflows/coding-workflows/`) instead of the user's default (username) folder.
+This lets multiple users share one workflow set.

 ### **`run_macos/run_windows`**

 Scripts to automatically generate a venv, install the requirements.txt for the app, and run the application by calling server.py.
 Takes two optional parameters:

-* `--PublicDirectory` - String input that specifies where the `Public/` folder is at (the parent of `Configs`, `DiscussionIds`, `SqlLiteDBs`, and `logs`).
+* `--PublicDirectory`: String input that specifies where the `Public/` folder is at (the parent of `Configs`, `DiscussionIds`, `SqlLiteDBs`, and `logs`).
 When set, all runtime data defaults to subfolders under this path unless overridden individually.
 This is the recommended flag for shared installations because it keeps user-specific data together and out of the application tree.
-* `--ConfigDirectory` - String input that specifies where the `Public/Configs` folder is at.
+* `--ConfigDirectory`: String input that specifies where the `Public/Configs` folder is at.
 Kept for backwards compatibility; when both are set, `--ConfigDirectory` wins for config resolution but `--PublicDirectory` still governs runtime-data subfolders.
 New installations should prefer `--PublicDirectory`.
-* `--User` - Specifies the user(s) to start the app as.
+* `--User`: Specifies the user(s) to start the app as.
 Can be repeated for multi-user mode (e.g., `--User user-one --User user-two`).
 The concurrency gate serializes all requests across all users.
-* `--port` - The port to listen on.
+* `--port`: The port to listen on.
 In single-user mode, falls back to the user's config.
 In multi-user mode, per-user port settings are ignored and this defaults to `5050` if not specified.
-* `--listen` - Listen on the network.
+* `--listen`: Listen on the network.
 Without a value, binds to `0.0.0.0` (all interfaces).
 Optionally accepts a specific address (e.g., `--listen 192.168.1.5`).
 If omitted, defaults to `127.0.0.1` (localhost only).
-* `--concurrency` - Integer input that sets the max concurrent requests (or LLM calls in endpoint mode).
+* `--concurrency`: Integer input that sets the max concurrent requests (or LLM calls in endpoint mode).
 0 = no limit.
 Default: 1.
-* `--concurrency-timeout` - Integer input that sets the seconds to wait for a concurrency slot before returning 503.
+* `--concurrency-timeout`: Integer input that sets the seconds to wait for a concurrency slot before returning 503.
 Default: 900.
-* `--concurrency-level` - `wilmer` or `endpoint`. `wilmer` (default) gates incoming requests via WSGI middleware. `endpoint` lifts the request-level gate and instead serializes outbound LLM API calls inside `LlmApiService.get_response_from_llm`, preventing reentrant deadlocks when a workflow calls back into the same Wilmer instance.
+* `--concurrency-level`: `wilmer` or `endpoint`. `wilmer` (default) gates incoming requests via WSGI middleware. `endpoint` lifts the request-level gate and instead serializes outbound LLM API calls inside `LlmApiService.get_response_from_llm`, preventing reentrant deadlocks when a workflow calls back into the same Wilmer instance.
 See `Features_And_Packages/Api.md` section 7 for implementation details.
-* `--file-logging` - Enable file logging.
+* `--file-logging`: Enable file logging.
 In single-user mode, falls back to the user's `useFileLogging` config setting.
 In multi-user mode, defaults to off.
-* `--LoggingDirectory` - Directory for log files.
+* `--LoggingDirectory`: Directory for log files.
 When unset, defaults to `{PublicDirectory}/logs/` if `--PublicDirectory` is provided, otherwise `{install_dir}/Public/logs/`.
 The default is install-pinned (derived from the location of `server.py` on disk) and does not depend on the current working directory, so log files never quietly drop into a user's home directory or a daemon's working directory.
 Supports a `<user>` token for single-user mode.
-* `--UserLevelSqlLiteDirectory` - Override directory for per-user SQLite databases (workflow locks).
+* `--UserLevelSqlLiteDirectory`: Override directory for per-user SQLite databases (workflow locks).
 Takes precedence over the `sqlLiteDirectory` user config setting.
 Default: `{PublicDirectory}/SqlLiteDBs/`.
-* `--DiscussionDirectory` - Override directory for per-discussion data files (memories, summaries, vector DBs).
+* `--DiscussionDirectory`: Override directory for per-discussion data files (memories, summaries, vector DBs).
 Takes precedence over the `discussionDirectory` user config setting.
 Default: `{PublicDirectory}/DiscussionIds/`.

 When `--PublicDirectory` is set, all runtime files that WilmerAI creates (logs, lock databases, per-discussion data) live in sibling subfolders under that directory by default, so a shared install never writes back into the project tree.
-Configs and runtime data are peers under `Public/` -- runtime data never lives inside `Configs/`.
-For backwards compatibility, if pre-refactor data is found at the legacy locations (`{project_root}/Public/DiscussionIds/`, `./WilmerDb.<user>.sqlite`, `{project_root}/Public/{id}_vector_memory.db`), WilmerAI keeps reading and writing to the legacy location -- no automatic migration is performed.
+Configs and runtime data are peers under `Public/`; runtime data never lives inside `Configs/`.
+For backwards compatibility, if pre-refactor data is found at the legacy locations (`{project_root}/Public/DiscussionIds/`, `./WilmerDb.<user>.sqlite`, `{project_root}/Public/{id}_vector_memory.db`), WilmerAI keeps reading and writing to the legacy location; no automatic migration is performed.

 ### **`server.py`**

 Main script of the app.

+All three entry points (`server.py`, `run_eventlet.py`, `run_waitress.py`) accept the same command-line arguments;
+the parser and the stamping of parsed values onto `instance_global_variables` (including `<user>` token resolution in the logging directory) are implemented once in `Middleware/common/launch_arguments.py`. `run_eventlet.py` imports that module only after `eventlet.monkey_patch()` has run.

+### **`Scripts/backfill_embeddings.py`**

+Standalone one-time bulk embedding backfill for an existing vector memory database, used by the optional semantic/hybrid memory search tier.
+Takes the database path and embeddings endpoint directly on the command line (`--db`, `--url`, `--model`, `--api-shape openai|ollama`) so it requires no running Wilmer instance and works on databases at current or legacy locations.
+It writes only to the additive `memory_embeddings` table; the `memories` and `memories_fts` tables are never touched.
+Wilmer does not need this script to use embeddings: the write path lazily backfills a small batch per memory cycle (`embeddingBackfillBatchSize`); this script just clears the whole backlog at once.
+See `Features_And_Packages/Memories.md`.

 -----